Skip to content

 Tips for Finding Your Ideal Wash Schedule

-Listen to Your Hair: This is the most crucial step.
+• Listen to Your Hair: This is the most crucial step.
 Observe how your hair looks and feels between washes.
-Does it feel brittle, dry or irritated if you wash it frequently?

-Start Gradually: If you're used to washing daily and want to cut back, try going every other day for a week or two and see how your hair responds.
+• Start Gradually: If you're used to washing daily and want to cut back, try every other day for a week and see how your hair responds.

-Consider Dry Shampoo: Dry shampoo can be a lifesaver on in-between days to absorb excess oil and refresh your roots.
+• Consider Dry Shampoo: A lifesaver on in-between days to absorb excess oil and refresh your roots.

-Focus on the Scalp: When you do wash, concentrate the shampoo on your scalp where the oil and build-up are.
-The ends of your hair don't need as much washing and can dry out easily.
+• Focus on the Scalp: Concentrate shampoo on the scalp where oil and build-up collect.
+The ends need less washing.

-Use the Right Products: Choose shampoos and conditioners that are suited to your hair type and concerns.
-Hair products that directly address your hair needs are better than any fancy luxury brands that claim they can do it all.
+• Use the Right Products: Choose shampoos and conditioners suited to your hair type and goals.
+Hair Products that directly addresses your hair needs are much better than one-size-fits-all solution shampoos.

-Like All Thing, Hair Washing Is About Balance
+Like All Things, Hair Washing Is About Balance

 For some, a daily wash might keep oily scalps at bay and hair feeling fresh.
 For others, that same daily routine could lead to dryness, irritation, and a whole host of hair woes.